The Nagra TUBE DAC Review. Otherworldly.

 The external Classic PSU powers the digital bits and analog bits inside, hooking up with 2 cables (included), one for analog, one for digital.

 I will say this is a DAC that will grow on you more and more.
 The more you listen, the more you will be sucked in and want to listen more.
-It’s not out to wow you out of the gate, but after some hours you will start to hear what is going on.
+It’s not going to wow you out of the gate, but after some hours you will start to hear what is going on.
 Once this happens, it will be tough to go back to a lesser DAC.

 NOW…

 Those who want more “bite”, “crispness” or “impact” may want to look elsewhere for a DAC as the Nagra Tube is not about that.
 Sure, it can bring impact but in a natural organic way.
 It’s so hard to describe in words but this is not a DAC like the Chord DAVE or Weiss 501.
 I’d say it’s the Yin to the Dave’s Yang.
 More ethereal and holistic vs uber detailed up top and excitable.
+I do have a Weiss 501 MKII here and am enjoying it immensely.
+I keep telling myself the Weiss MKII would be my “ultimate” DAC of choice if I didn’t jump all in on the Nagra.
+The Weiss MKII is also a stunner but doesn’t quite reach the heights of the Nagra, though it is also quite special.

 I read one review just recently on the Tube DAC and the reviewer said he thought every track he heard from this DAC was the best he heard, until the next track came on, then that was the best.
 I agree as I have had the same experience.
 Listening deep into the night I would say “wow, I never heard this song sound so good” then the next “Wow, this is surreal, how is this happening”?
 Those late night sessions were incredible, and this piece tugged at my emotions again and again as it brought forth a heartfelt sound.

-Instruments Sound RIGHT
+Instruments Sound RIGHT with this Tube DAC

 Instruments sound real, saxophones sound life size, Pianos have weight and clarity and let me stress “lifelike”.
 When listening to Tom Adams “Seven Birds” there was a very 3D presentation that sucked me in so much I listened to the whole album that night at 2AM.
 This album is called “Voyages By Starlight” and that’s exactly what it felt like when listening.
 It was as if I was taking a voyage and this is part of what makes this DAC the Holy Grail for me.
 It just takes you “there” and while I know there are technically “better” DACS out there that cost even more, this is my groove right here.
 It’s not about the wow but more about long term satisfaction.